SimgeGunindi/Data_Analysis_Project_My_Masters_Thesis/README.md

 README.md

-## Data Availability
+## Notes on Data & Reproducibility

-This repository contains a curated version of the thesis analysis workflow.
+This repository contains a curated version of the thesis workflow.
+Raw data is not included: the weather data is collected via the AEMET API (which requires credentials), and the full pipeline produces large intermediate files.
+Not all robustness checks and geospatial outputs from the thesis are included here.

-Only a sample cleaned dataset (`cleaned_dataset_sample.csv`) restricted to 10.000 rows is included for demonstration purposes.
+A sample of the cleaned panel dataset (`cleaned_dataset_sample.csv`) restricted to 10,000 rows is included so the structure of the final dataset and the logic of each script can be followed end to end.

-Due to dataset size and processing complexity, not all raw, intermediate, robustness-check, demographic-analysis, and geospatial files used in the full thesis are included in this repository.

-The repository is intended to demonstrate the core data pipeline, feature engineering, panel-data construction, fixed effects analysis, and visualization workflow used in the project.

-## Reproducibility

-Due to external data sources, API-based data collection, and intermediate processing steps, the full workflow is not fully reproducible end-to-end without additional setup and external credentials.